tharunsureshnaidu/congodb-benchmarks/ARTICLE.md

-# I Benchmarked 5 "Free Tier" Graph Databases.
-The Free Tiers Weren't the Same Size.

-You'd think benchmarking graph databases means writing Cypher, running it a hundred times, and reporting a median.
-That part took an afternoon.
-What actually ate the weekend was discovering that "free tier" is not a unit of measurement — it's a marketing term, and five vendors don't agree on what it means.

-This is the story of benchmarking **CognoDB Cloud** against **Neo4j AuraDB**, **Memgraph Cloud**, **FalkorDB Cloud**, and **ArangoDB Oasis** — same dataset, same queries, same client, one weekend — and what broke along the way turned out to be more interesting than the latency numbers themselves.

-*(Full methodology, raw results, and the code to reproduce every number below live in [the repo](.) — this is the readable version of that story.)*

-## The setup: five databases, one graph, zero shortcuts

-The plan was simple on paper: take a real public dataset, sample it down to 100,000 relationships so it fits comfortably on a free-tier instance, load it identically into all five platforms, and run the same five workloads — traversals, lookups, an aggregation, and a concurrent read/write mix — against each one.

-The dataset is a random 100,000-edge sample of [SNAP's `soc-Pokec` dataset](https://snap.stanford.edu/data/soc-Pokec.html), a real Slovak social network with 30.6 million friendship edges in total.
-Not a toy graph generated for the occasion — an actual social graph, just trimmed to a size that won't blow past a free tier's storage limit.

-Four of the five platforms speak Cypher over the Bolt protocol, which meant one client class could talk to CognoDB, AuraDB, and Memgraph Cloud without modification — genuinely the same code hitting three different databases.
-FalkorDB speaks openCypher too, just over its own Redis-based client instead of Bolt.
-ArangoDB is the outlier: a different query language entirely (AQL), included on purpose, because a benchmark that only compares Cypher clones to each other isn't really testing anything.

-## Getting five "free" accounts online was the actual benchmark

-Every platform's signup page promises the same thing: sign up, no credit card, instance ready in under a minute.
-Four of the five delivered on that.
-Getting all five to actually *answer a query* took some detective
-work:

-**Memgraph Cloud** refused every connection with a TLS certificate error.
-Turned out its free instance uses a self-signed cert — the standard `bolt+s://` scheme demands a certificate a public CA has signed, and Memgraph's isn't one.
-The fix is a one-character difference in the connection URI (`bolt+ssc://` instead of `bolt+s://`), but finding that out cost a stack trace and a search.

-**AuraDB** rejected the right password with the right URI, over and over, with a flat "Unauthorized."
-The username wasn't `neo4j`.
-Every piece of Neo4j driver documentation on the internet uses `neo4j` as the example username, and for most Aura instances it *is* the username — except this one, where the console's own downloaded credentials file listed the instance ID as the username instead.
-The password was right the whole time.

-**FalkorDB Cloud** was the strangest one.
-The TCP port was open.
-The connection just... hung.
-Not a fast failure — a full minute of nothing, every single time.
-Isolating the problem down to a raw Redis client (no FalkorDB wrapper, no graph library, just "can I say hello to this server") revealed the actual issue: the TLS handshake itself was timing out.
-The server accepts a plain, unencrypted connection just fine — it just doesn't speak TLS on this endpoint at all, despite every setup guide assuming it does.

-None of these are exotic failures.
-They're the kind of thing that happens constantly when five different companies each build their own "getting started" experience, and none of them are lying — CognoDB and ArangoDB connected on the first try with default settings, so it's not that these docs are universally unreliable.
-It's that "should just work" is doing a lot of unstated work in this industry, and a benchmark that skips past the setup friction is skipping the part most engineers will actually hit.

-## The finding nobody was looking for: "free tier" doesn't mean the same amount of anything

-The original plan was to pin every platform to the same 0.5 vCPU / 256 MB RAM / 1 GB storage — CognoDB's advertised free-tier ceiling — and call it a fair fight.
-Then the benchmark tried to actually *measure* each platform's real memory footprint instead of assuming it, and the assumption fell
-apart:

-- **FalkorDB Cloud's actual memory cap is 100 MB** — measured directly via Redis's own `INFO memory` command, not a guess.
-This benchmark's dataset was using **46–52% of FalkorDB's entire memory budget** just sitting there loaded.
-- **Memgraph Cloud's actual memory limit is 1.54 GiB** — over **15 times**
-  larger than FalkorDB's, for two platforms both marketed as a "free" or "entry" tier.
-- **ArangoDB Oasis isn't a fixed free tier at all.** It's a 14-day trial where *you* pick the instance size when you deploy it.
-There is no universal "ArangoDB free tier" to compare against — there's whatever size someone happened to select.
-- CognoDB's and AuraDB's own free tiers, meanwhile, turned out to be **genuinely unmeasurable** from the outside — neither platform's query API exposes a memory or storage figure, and neither has the admin procedures (or APOC) installed that would let a client ask.

-So the honest version of "same resources everywhere" is: *for the three platforms whose real limits could actually be measured, they weren't the same, by more than an order of magnitude* — and two of the five platforms won't tell you their real number no matter how you ask.
-That's not a footnote.
-If you're picking a graph database based on a vendor's free-tier comparison chart, this is the part worth remembering: "free tier" tells you what you'll pay, not what you're getting.

-## The latency numbers mostly measured the internet, not the database

-Here's the part that should make anyone suspicious of a benchmark's headline latency numbers: on CognoDB and ArangoDB, a query that touches one neighbor and a query that walks three hops away answered in *the same time* — around 307 milliseconds, every time, regardless of how much work the query actually did.
-AuraDB and Memgraph clustered at ~204ms, flat the same way.
-FalkorDB clustered lower still, around 101ms.

-A database that takes exactly as long to answer a cheap query as an expensive one isn't telling you about its query engine.
-It's telling you about the round trip between this benchmark's client and that platform's data center.
-Three flat clusters, three different network paths (plus, for FalkorDB, no TLS handshake tax that the other four all pay) — not three different levels of database speed.

-The one place where the numbers *did* look like a real engine difference:
-ArangoDB's aggregation query took **11.7 seconds**, against roughly a quarter- to one-and-a-bit seconds for everything else.
-The AQL query does a document lookup for every single edge instead of keeping the grouping property inline on the traversal path — a real, structural cost that network latency can't explain, because everything else ArangoDB did in this benchmark was just as network-bound as its competitors.

-## What this actually tells you

-Not "which database is fastest" — that question, asked about a 100,000-edge graph on a shared free instance from one client machine on one day, doesn't have a trustworthy answer, and this piece has tried hard not to pretend it does.
-What it does tell you:

-1. **Read every "free tier" claim as marketing copy until you've measured it**, because the actual numbers behind it can differ by more than an order of magnitude between vendors using the same word.
-2. **A latency number without a network topology is half a number.** If a benchmark doesn't say where the client sat relative to the database, be skeptical of any comparison across platforms in different regions.
-3. **The genuine engine differences are the ones that survive removing the network** — like ArangoDB's per-edge lookup cost in this run's aggregation query.
-Those are worth trusting more than a raw millisecond figure.
-4. **Setup friction is real signal, not noise.** A platform that connects on the first try with the officially documented settings is telling you something about its onboarding quality, independent of how fast its queries run once you're in.

-The full results — every metric, every platform, every caveat this piece didn't have room for — are in the repo's README, with the code to reproduce every number above from scratch on your own free-tier accounts.
-If a number here looks wrong, that's the point of publishing the harness alongside the results: go check it.
+# Five "free tier" graph databases walk into a benchmark

+I went into this expecting the hard part to be writing Cypher.
+Sample a real dataset, load it into five databases, run the same queries against each one, report the medians.
+A weekend project, tops.

+The queries were the easy part.
+What actually took the time was getting five different companies' "free, no credit card, ready in a minute" signup flows to all answer a query from the same script — and once they did, discovering that "free tier" doesn't mean anywhere near the same thing from one vendor to the next.

+This is the story of comparing **CognoDB Cloud** against **Neo4j AuraDB**, **Memgraph Cloud**, **FalkorDB Cloud**, and **ArangoDB Oasis**.
+The full numbers, the code, and a much longer list of caveats live in the repo's README — this is the version I'd actually tell a friend.

+## The setup

+The idea was straightforward: take a real dataset, not something generated for the occasion, and load the identical data into all five platforms.
+I used a 100,000-edge sample of [SNAP's `soc-Pokec` dataset](https://snap.stanford.edu/data/soc-Pokec.html) — a real Slovak social network, 30.6 million friendship edges in the original, trimmed down to a size that wouldn't blow past anyone's free-tier storage.

+Four of the five platforms speak Cypher, which is a nice accident of the graph database world — CognoDB, AuraDB, and Memgraph Cloud all talk Bolt, so one client class could hit all three without any per-platform code.
+FalkorDB also understands Cypher, just through its own Redis-flavored client instead of Bolt.
+ArangoDB is the odd one out on purpose — a completely different query language (AQL) and storage model, because a benchmark that only compares near-identical Cypher engines to each other isn't really benchmarking anything.

+## Getting five accounts talking was its own project

+Every signup page says the same thing: no credit card, instance ready in under a minute.
+Four of the five actually lived up to that the moment I pointed a driver at them.
+The fifth took some digging, and honestly, so did two of the "working" ones once I looked closer.

+Memgraph Cloud rejected every connection attempt with a TLS certificate error.
+It turns out its free instance ships a self-signed certificate, and the standard `bolt+s://` connection scheme insists on a certificate signed by a real certificate authority.
+Swap it for `bolt+ssc://` — same encryption, no certificate check — and it connects instantly.
+One-word fix, but nothing in the getting-started flow mentions it.

+AuraDB was stranger.
+Right URI, right password, and it just kept saying Unauthorized.
+After staring at it for a while I realized the username wasn't `neo4j` — it was the instance ID.
+Every example on the internet uses `neo4j` as the username, because for most Aura instances that's correct.
+Not this one.
+The password had been right the entire time; I was just logging in as the wrong person.

+FalkorDB was the one that actually had me worried something was broken on their end.
+The port was open.
+The connection just sat there — not an error, just silence, for a full minute, every single attempt.
+Stripping away every layer of abstraction down to a bare Redis client (no graph library, just "say hello to this server") finally showed what was
+happening: the TLS handshake itself never completed.
+Turn TLS off entirely, and it connects and answers a ping in under half a second.
+The endpoint just doesn't do TLS, despite every setup guide assuming it does.

+None of this is a knock on any of these companies specifically — CognoDB and ArangoDB worked on the first try with nothing but the documented defaults, so it's clearly possible to get this right.
+It's more that five companies each built their own version of "it just works," and four different versions of "it just works" turned out to need a fix.

+## The actual surprise: nobody's free tier is the same size

+Going in, the plan was to treat every platform as roughly equivalent — a half a CPU, a couple hundred megabytes of RAM, call it a fair fight.
+Then I tried to actually measure what each platform was giving me instead of assuming it, and that assumption didn't survive contact with reality.

+FalkorDB's real memory ceiling, read straight off Redis's own `INFO memory` command, is 100 MB.
+My 100,000-edge dataset was sitting at roughly half of that the entire time it ran.
+Memgraph's actual limit, from the exact same kind of introspection, is 1.54 gigabytes — more than fifteen times larger, on a platform marketed with the same "free" language.
+ArangoDB Oasis doesn't even have a fixed free tier to measure — it's a 14-day trial where you choose the instance size yourself, so there's no single number to report at all.
+And CognoDB and AuraDB, for their part, simply don't expose a memory or storage figure through any API a client can reach.
+I tried every trick I knew — storage-info queries, admin procedures, APOC — and came up empty on both.

+So the honest summary isn't "everyone got the same resources."
+It's: of the three platforms where I could actually measure the real number, those numbers differed by more than an order of magnitude, and two more platforms won't tell you their number no matter how you ask.
+If you're choosing a graph database off a vendor's free-tier comparison page, that's worth remembering — the word "free" tells you what it costs, not what you're actually getting.

+## The latency numbers were mostly measuring the internet

+Here's the thing that should make anyone suspicious of headline latency numbers in general: on CognoDB and ArangoDB, a query touching one neighbor and a query walking three hops away came back in almost exactly the same time — around 307 milliseconds, both of them, every time.
+AuraDB and Memgraph sat at a flatter, faster ~204ms.
+FalkorDB was flatter and faster still, around 101ms.

+A database that answers a cheap query and an expensive query at the same speed isn't showing you its query engine.
+It's showing you the round trip between my laptop and wherever that instance happens to live.
+Three flat bands, three different network distances — plus, in FalkorDB's case, one less TLS handshake to pay for than everyone else.

+The one number that didn't fit that story was ArangoDB's aggregation query, which took 11.7 seconds against roughly a quarter to a bit over a second everywhere else.
+The AQL query looks up each edge's source document individually instead of carrying the grouping field along the traversal, which is a real cost that scales with the size of the graph — not something network latency can explain away, since every other query ArangoDB ran was just as network-bound as its competitors and didn't look like this.

+## So, what actually held up

+Not "which database is fastest" — I don't think a hundred-thousand-edge graph, run once, from one laptop, against a free instance, can honestly answer that question, and I've tried not to pretend it does.
+What did hold up: treat any vendor's free-tier claims as marketing copy until you've measured them yourself, because the gap between two "free" tiers can be larger than the gap between free and paid.
+Read latency numbers with real suspicion unless you know where the client sat relative to the database — a number with no network context is only half a number.
+And the differences that survive once you account for the network — like ArangoDB's per-edge lookup — are the ones actually worth trusting.

+Everything above — every metric, every platform, the full list of caveats this piece didn't have room for — is in the repo, along with the code to run it yourself against your own free-tier accounts.
+If a number here looks off, that's kind of the point of publishing the harness next to the
+results: go check it.